CebolaLab/scRNA/README.md

 6. Imputation?

+#### Downstream analysis

 7. **Feature selection, dimensionality reduction and visualisation**.

+> Feature selection
 Here, the data is filtered for informative genes, such as *highly variable genes* (HVGs), usually between 1,000 and 5,000.
 Tools for selecting HVGs are provided by Seurat and Scanpy, which bin genes by their mean expression and select genes with the highest variance-to-mean ratio.
 Make sure to check what type of data your method expects (e.g. raw count data or log-transformated data).
 For your final analysis, HVGs should be selected *after* normalization and pre-processing.
 (Note some tools select HVGs as part of the pre-processing step; these are not the same as your final list of HVGs which give your clusters).

+For dimensionaly reduction, UMAP is reported to be the optimal method over several other popular alternatives (e.g. t-SNE, PCA and MDS) [(Yang et al. 2021)](https://www.sciencedirect.com/science/article/pii/S2211124721008597)

+> Dimensionality reduction
+**Clustering**.
+In the 2019 review by Leuken and Theis, the most popular method for clustering was **multi-resolution modularity optimization** algorithm as implemented in the Louvian algorithm.
+This algorithm detects groups of cells that have "more links between them than expected from the number of links the cells have in total".
+(Implemented by Seurat and Scanpy).

 ![Figure 1 (Leuken and Theis, 2019)](https://github.com/CebolaLab/scRNA/blob/main/Figures/Leucken_Theis_Table1.png)
 Table 1 from [(Leucken and Theis, 2019)](https://www.embopress.org/doi/full/10.15252/msb.20188746) summarises the types of data expected as input for downstream analysis.

 #### Dataset integration